 or whole chapters.
 The same format rules that apply to the text of the thesis or dissertation

 must also apply to all appendices.
 References included in the appendices must be included

 in the comprehensive bibliography or reference section.

 Most style guides include current information for citing electronic media or publications.

-The APA, MLA, Chicago Style Manual, and Kate Turabian manuals all include several
+The APA, ASA, MLA, Chicago Style Manual, and Kate Turabian manuals all include several

 pages devoted to online sources.